Oak Class

 Teacher: Mrs C Willsmer

-PE days for Autumn term: Wednesday and Friday
+PE days for Summer term: Wednesday and Friday

 The Year 4 Classroom